Inch: Usage

+Imperial or hybrid countries

 The inch is a commonly used customary unit of length in the United States, Canada, and the United Kingdom.
-It is also used in Japan for electronic parts, especially display screens.
-In most of continental Europe, the inch is also used informally as a measure for display screens.
 For the United Kingdom, guidance on public sector use states that, since 1 October 1995, without time limit, the inch (along with the foot) is to be used as a primary unit for road signs and related measurements of distance (with the possible exception of clearance heights and widths) and may continue to be used as a secondary or supplementary indication following a metric measurement for other purposes.

+Worldwide

+Inches are used for display screens (e.g. televisions and computer monitors) worldwide.
+It is the official Japanese standard for electronic parts, especially display screens, and is the industry standard throughout continental Europe for display screens.
+However, many countries across the world which use the metric system, such as France, Germany or Turkey often supplement it with centimetres in advertisements, catalogues and packages.

 Inches are commonly used to specify the diameter of vehicle wheel rims, and the corresponding inner diameter of tyres in tyre codes.

+Technical details

 The international standard symbol for inch is in (see ISO 31-1, Annex A) but traditionally the inch is denoted by a double prime, which is often approximated by a double quote symbol, and the foot by a prime, which is often approximated by an apostrophe.
 For example; three feet, two inches can be written as 3′ 2″.
 (This is akin to how the first and second "cuts" of the hour are likewise indicated by prime and double prime symbols, and also the first and second cuts of the degree.)

 Subdivisions of an inch are typically written using dyadic fractions with odd number numerators; for example, two and three-eighths of an inch would be written as 2 3/8″ and not as 2.375″ nor as 2 6/16″.
 However, for engineering purposes fractions are commonly given to three or four places of decimals and have been for many years.